The Free Application for Federal Student Aid

 Filing your FAFSA

 You never have to pay to file your FAFSA, it's a FREE application!
-Filing your Free Application for Federal Student Aid (FAFSA) with your FAFSA PIN number is the first step in receiving financial aid.
+Filing your Free Application for Federal Student Aid (FAFSA) with your FSA ID is the first step in receiving financial aid.

-You can get your FAFSA PIN here, file your FAFSA here and once you have clicked "Submit" on your FAFSA form the Financial Aid Office will begin to create your financial aid package.
+You can get your FSA ID here, file your FAFSA here and once you have clicked "Submit" on your FAFSA form the Financial Aid Office will begin to create your financial aid package.
 When filing, include the UM school code #002536; Missoula College students can use this code as well.
 For more information on filing your FAFSA, go to the UM Financial Aid Office website.

 You are able to file your FAFSA at any time beginning the January before the beginning of the achademic year.
 However, in order to get the most aid possible, you should apply by February 1st so that your application can be processed by February 15th.

 We suggest that you fill out their FAFSA as soon as possible, even if you do not have current tax information.
 A great new feature on the application allows you to link to the IRS and automatically fill in your tax information for you.
 You are always able to make corrections to your FAFSA at a later date.

 Types of Aid You Could Recieve

 Once you file your FAFSA and receive your Financial Aid Packet you will see different types of Aid offered:

 - Tuition Waivers

 - Federal Student Loans